chrisseaton/chrisseaton.github.io/truffleruby/ruby-stm/index.md

 Let's consider a larger application, in order to illustrate further and to talk about some issues and open questions.

 Let's say it's our job to lay out the wires on a circuit board.
 We get a board with *pads* (connections to components mounted on the board) and a list of *routes* that we need to draw between these pads.
 There are a great many pads and routes, there isn't much space on the tiny board, and another catch is that it's very expensive to have wires crossing each other.
-Let's say it's expontentially more expensive for more deeply stacked wires.
+Let's say it's exponentially more expensive for more deeply stacked wires.

 <figure>
 <img src="minimal.svg" width="25%">